Sophia Sergio: Early life

 Sergio is a graduate of the three-year degree course in International Business Management and of the specialist degree in Marketing and International Management at the Parthenope University of Naples.
-She has two younger brothers and as a teenager he discovered a passion for basketball and judo, while the approach to the world of fashion took place at the age of 15 when he accidentally accompanied a friend to a fashion show.
+She has two younger brothers and as a teenager she discovered a passion for basketball and judo, while the approach to the world of fashion took place at the age of 15 when she accidentally accompanied a friend to a fashion show.

 Miss Italia 2011

-Sergio began her pageantry career representing Miss Cinema Veribel Campania in the Miss Italia 2011 competition on September 19, 2011, but did not place.
+Sergio began her pageantry career representing Miss Cinema Veribel Campania in the Miss Italia 2011 competition on 19 September 2011, but did not place.

 Miss Universo Italia 2016

-Sergio was crowned Miss Universo Italia 2016 held on December 18, 2016 at the Parco dei Principi Grand Hotel in Rome by her predecessor Giada Pezzaioli.
+Sergio was crowned Miss Universo Italia 2016 held on 18 December 2016 at the Parco dei Principi Grand Hotel in Rome by her predecessor Giada Pezzaioli.

 Miss Universe 2016

-As the official representative of her country to the 2016 Miss Universe pageant held in Manila, Philippines on 30 January 2017, but did not place.
+She participated as the official representative of her country to the 2016 Miss Universe pageant held in Manila, Philippines on 30 January 2017, but did not place.